Kevin Roberts (political strategist): Personal life

-Roberts has close ties to and receives regular spiritual guidance from the Catholic Information Center, led by an Opus Dei priest and incorporated by the archdiocese of Washington, D.C.
+Roberts and his wife, Michelle LaFleur Roberts, are both Catholic and are members of a parish in Springfield, Virginia.
+Roberts has close ties to and receives regular spiritual guidance from the Catholic Information Center, led by an Opus Dei priest and incorporated by the Archdiocese of Washington.

-Roberts and his wife, Michelle LaFleur Roberts, who are both Catholic, have four children and are members of a Springfield, Virginia parish.
+Roberts and his wife have four children.
 His eldest child was born while he was writing his doctoral dissertation.

 Controversies

-In 2024, several of Roberts's former colleagues from New Mexico State University have alleged that Roberts told them he had killed his neighbor's pit bull with a shovel because the dog's barking disturbed his family.
+In 2024, several of Roberts's former colleagues from New Mexico State University alleged that Roberts told them he had killed his neighbor's pit bull with a shovel because the dog's barking disturbed his family.
 Roberts has denied this, saying, "This is a patently untrue and baseless story backed by zero evidence."